Graham913/G-Hog-mapper-notebook/README.md

 <img src="images/IMG_5102.jpg" width="300">

 ### Circuit board with battery and one of the motors attached to the laser-cut chassis
-Motor is screwed into the laser-cut chassis with printed handles
+The motor is screwed into the laser-cut chassis with printed handles

 <img src="images/IMG_5103.jpg" width="300">

 # April

 Currently testing a different LCD screen that we found in the lab which acts as a shield on a metro express board, struggling to figure out the code.
+We got the LCD screen to turn on with basic code and continued to print treads and wheels for the robot.
+By default, LCD screens are a blank white image.

 We have decided to forget about the LCD screen / Camera and complete the project as just a remote-controlled robot.

 ### Treads are fully printed and work with both motors to move the chassis in either direction and can rotate.